 Artists take their time, why don’t you?
 If you’re manscaping, above all we advise you: DO NOT RUSH.
 No date, no matter how spicy, is worth a stint in the ER.

 When using any product for grooming your drapery or carpeting, make sure the ingredients are safe for you.
 If you get a serious cut, seek immediate professional help.
-For minor cuts, clean the area with soap and water, hold pressure with a towel, and apply an antibiotic ointment.
+For minor cuts, clean the area with a natural, mild soap and water, hold pressure with a towel, and apply an antibiotic ointment.
 Ideally, no injuries will occur while manscaping.